-In my role with Asbury, I have daily conversations with people who are weighing moving to a retirement community versus adapting their current home to support changing physical needs, buying a smaller place, and utilizing family and friends for support as they age.
+In my role with Asbury, I have daily conversations about aging in place with people who are weighing moving to a retirement community versus adapting their current home to support changing physical needs, buying a smaller place, and utilizing family and friends for support as they age.

-But for some, the decision to age in place seems to stem more from concerns about the task of selling their home and misperceptions about retirement communities than a lifestyle choice.
+But for some, the decision to age in place in southern Maryland seems to stem more from concerns about the task of selling their home and misperceptions about retirement communities than a lifestyle choice.

 During these conversations, I share two considerations that have tremendous benefits: